Steve Spurrier: South Carolina (2005–2015)

-In 2009, Steve Spurrier’s Gamecocks upset #4 Ole Miss 16-10 in Columbia, their first victory over a Top 5 team.

 Spurrier's Gamecocks won the SEC Eastern Division championship for the first time in school history in 2010, clinching the title with a convincing 36–14 victory at "The Swamp" over the Florida Gators.
 It was a season of firsts for South Carolina, including their first win at Florida, first win over a No. 1 ranked team (Alabama), and first time sweeping the November "Orange Crush" portion of their schedule with wins over Tennessee, Florida and Clemson.
 Following a 9–3 regular season and an appearance in the SEC championship game, Spurrier was named SEC Coach of the Year by his fellow coaches in the conference.

 The Gamecocks had another strong season in 2011, beating every opponent in the division.
 However, losses to Arkansas and Auburn cost them a return appearance in the SEC title game.
 With a 34–13 rout of Clemson, the Gamecocks won 10 games for only the second time in their 119-year football history.
-In the 2012 Capital One Bowl, the Gamecocks dispatched Nebraska 30-13 to win their school-record 11th game.
+In the 2012 Capital One Bowl, the Gamecocks dispatched Nebraska 30–13 to win their school-record 11th game.
 They also finished eighth in the AP Poll and ninth in the Coaches' Poll—their first top-ten finishes in a major media poll in school history.

 In 2012 Spurrier led the Gamecocks to their second-consecutive regular season with double-digit wins—something no Gamecock team had ever achieved.
 The 2012 regular season culminated with the annual season-ending game against Clemson at Clemson's Memorial Stadium.
 Spurrier and his Gamecocks emerged with a fourth consecutive double-digit victory over the Tigers.
 That win was also Spurrier's 65th win with the Gamecocks, vaulting him past Rex Enright to become the winningest coach in South Carolina's history.
 Spurrier led the Gamecocks to a thrilling 33–28 victory in the 2013 Outback Bowl against the winningest program in college football, the Michigan Wolverines.
 The victory elevated the Gamecocks to an 11–2 record for the 2nd consecutive season.
 Additionally, by finishing 8th in the Associated Press poll and 7th in the Coaches poll, South Carolina finished in Top 10 of both polls for the second year in a row.